Statistical Analysis of the Extensive Cancellation Algorithm for Passive Radar Using an Imperfect Reference Signal: Numerical Examples

-We set \( K = 1 \), thus using only \( \thetabf = (\tau, \omega) \) as target parameters.
-Notice that in this setup the derivative matrix \eqref{eq:Ddef} has only two columns: \( \partial \abf / \partial \tau \) and \( \partial \abf / \partial \omega \).
-The baseband IO sensing waveform is chosen to be random and bandlimited with \(16 \text{ MHz} \) bandwidth and unitary variance; this is subsequently upconverted to Radio Frequency (RF) using a carrier of \( 600 \text{ MHz} \).
-The wave is assumed to propagate in space along straight lines, and the amplitudes \(a_1\), \(b_1 \) and \( d_1 \) are determined using the (deterministic) bi-static radar equation.
-A single target is present, with radar cross-section \( \approx 0.02 \text{ m}^2 \), and moving at constant speed of \( \approx 200 \text{ m/s} \) (with constant velocity vector \( (70, -190) \text{ m/s} \) and corresponding to \(\approx 1320 \text{ rad/sec } \) in our bistatic setup).
-The acquisition time equals \( N = 2^{13} \) samples, corresponding to approximately \( 0.33 \text{ ms} \) of data at the sampling rate $F_s = 1/\Delta T = 25 $ MHz.
-In Figure \ref{fig:base_bist_analysis}, we present the results for two scenarios, using different RC and SC SNR levels respectively.
-The empirical MSE (Mean-Square-Error) values are based on \(3000\) noise instances, and in each the criterion function \eqref{eq:GlobalML} is maximized using the Nelder-Mead algorithm with the ``true'' parameter values \( \thetabf_0 \) as starting point.
+In Figure \ref{fig:base_bist_analysis}, we present the results for two scenarios using different SNR levels, defined as $20\log_{10}(|d_k|/\sigma_e)$ (SC) and $20\log_{10}(|a_k|/\sigma_n)$ (RC), respectively.
+The empirical RMSE (Root-Mean-Square-Error) values are based on \(6000\) noise instances, and in each the criterion function \eqref{eq:GlobalML} is maximized using the Nelder-Mead algorithm with the ``true'' parameter values \( \thetabf_0 \) as starting point.
+This initialization is used, since we are concerned with the quality of the global optimum rather than the performance of a specific implementation.
 Figure \ref{fig:base_bist_analysis} summarizes the numerical simulations as described here.
-It can be seen that the theory agrees well with the empirical results above a certain threshold SC SNR, which in this case is -25 dB for the time-delay estimate.
-Noteworthy are Figures \ref{fig:tauRCsweep} and \ref{fig:omegaRCsweep}, where the excess error caused by noise in the RC is clearly visible.
-The mismatch between the latter and the CRB is correctly ``predicted'' by the covariance \eqref{eq:CRBascov}, and it becomes negligible as soon as the condition \eqref{eq:interferencebound} is satisfied.
-Note that the requirement on the RC SNR for this to happen is very strict ($\geq 95$ dB) in this scenario.
+It can be seen that the theory agrees well with the empirical results above a certain threshold, which in this case is \(-15\) dB in the SC (Figure \ref{fig:tauSCsweep}) or 55 dB in the RC (Figure \ref{fig:tauRCsweep}) for the time-delay estimate.
+This illustrates that the first-order approximations are valid whenever the estimation error is ``small enough'', which indeed can occur at quite small SNR values.
+We may claim that the theory predicts the empirical performance well under normal operating conditions also in a passive radar setting with low target SNR.